 Congratulations to our Jackson, MS location on being named the branch of the year!
 Thanks to the sales, service and operations teams for all your hard work this year.

 One of the biggest decisions you’ll need to make is whether you want to lease or purchase your office equipment, software, or copiers and printers..
-See a full breakdown on both options and find out which one is right for you.
+See a full breakdown on both leasing and purchasing to find out which one is right for you.

 When the time comes to get a new copier, one of the biggest decisions you’ll need to make is whether you want to lease or purchase.
 For some, it can be a very daunting decision, but with the necessary information, you’ll be able to easily decide which option works best for your business.